emily1618/Statistics-and-Models/Regression/README.md

-# SLR Model, Model Improvement, Leverage Points/Outliers, Confidence Level, and Prediction Intervals
+# Regression Model, Model Improvement, Leverage Points, Confidence Level, and Prediction Intervals

 Highlights:
 - Examine the predictor and response variables by building a linear regression model using  ```lm()``` and ```plot()``` .